arifislam007/DevOps_LAB/Lab-11/Promethus-Grafana-monitoring.md

 # This LAB is for Promethus and Graphana on kubernetes cluster to monitor Kubernetes Cluster in Different angle
+# Assume that you have a Kubernetes cluster up and running with kubectl setup
 ## This LAB has two part
 - Promethus
 - Graphana